MyUsernameisAstro/SecretLabCleanUI/README.md

 - This Translation file will <span style="color:red">**Overwrite The Original File**</span>.
 Create a *backup* before you do this
 - This Translation file will remove **Most Non Essential UI Elements** If you are a **New Player** this is *Not Recommended*
 - Upon a new Update Releasing, some translations *Might* need to be updated.
 This should happen within ~1 week
+- If you want to revert to the original translation files, delete the old "en" folder and type **Reloadtranslations**

 # How to Install?